- SAP has an enormous investment in ABAP. But ABAP has severe restrictions for the cloud.

 There is nothing like this on Google Cloud.
-This is why statements about openness by SAP to non-SAP technologies really fall flat once you peek below the surface.
-SAP and Oracle come from a mindset of cutting off options and they can’t seem to change that mindset for anything but their marketing contentions.
+This is why statements about openness by SAP to non-SAP technologies fall flat once you peek below the surface.
+SAP and Oracle come from a mindset of cutting off options, and they can’t seem to change that mindset for anything but their marketing contentions.

 SAP is at a curious crossroads with ABAP.

 - Clients are unable to customize their systems in any other way except with ABAP.